How to build a comprehensive B2B content marketing strategy

 SME content marketing - Contentstudio

 Typically, unhappy customers share their negative experiences with 9-15 people.
 Some even go on to tell 20 or more folks.
-You can take these as well as positive reviews to learn about what problems customers face and what they appreciate, respectively.
+You can use these, as well as positive reviews, to learn about what problems customers face and what they appreciate.

 Here’s what we picked up by walking through reviews on an accounting application: